Disney’s California Adventure – Part I: The Broken Blueprints Behind Imagineering’s Golden State Mistake

 Image: Disney

 And anyway, though this theater has the makings of a Broadway-style landmark, it’s missing some of the finer details.
-Executives would likely explain that its exposed lighting rigs scantily-clad industrial walls, outdoor holding queue, and its lack of either a lobby or even restrooms is all part of the “backlot” experience.
+Executives would likely explain that its exposed lighting rigs, scantily-clad industrial walls, outdoor holding queue, and its lack of either a lobby or even restrooms are all intentional parts of the “backlot” experience.

 Speaking of which, if you want to see how the “magic” is made, just continue through the rest of the Hollywood Pictures Backlot.
 Concealed behind the “streetscape” we just stepped down resides the backlot proper – a wide, concrete plaza littered with bland, beige soundstages, corrugated steel, industrial lighting rigs, and studio flats.
 From here, you can see that Hollywood Blvd.’s storefronts are indeed just hollow flats held up by steel girders!